cnp3/ebook/protocols/tcp.rst

         if there are unacknowledged data:
             place data in buffer until acknowledgment has been received
         else:
-            send one TCP segment containing all buffered data
+            send one TCP segment containing all buffered data (up to rcv.wnd)

 The first rule ensures that a TCP connection used for bulk data transfer always sends full TCP segments.
 The second rule sends one partially filled TCP segment every round-trip-time.